mlockett42/historygraph-poc/readme.txt

 Create the test emailer in the cloud
 ------------------------------------

+First we won't use SSL for this test so turn it off

+Edit the

 Point your domain's DNS server's at AWS's
 This page will have useful information on this http://docs.aws.amazon.com/Route53/latest/DeveloperGuide/MigratingDNS.html